 When nature calls all you need to do is pull the shorts down and it’s as easy as if you were wearing waist shorts.
 What’s not to like!
 But the thing we’re impressed with is the magic fabric used for the strap – it stretches far enough for you to get the shorts down then snaps back into place wear after wear!

 A cleverly placed zip means that you can easily open the back of the shorts.
-At Wiggle, we’ve tested two different approaches and found both to be just as effective.

 The old-fashioned way